carloscastellanos/teaching/480/Spring 2025/workshops/workshop3.md

 ## Assignment Submission

-Document this whole process submit to my courses code and the steps questions, discussion, etc
+- Document this whole process: code and the steps, questions, discussion, etc.

-Submit all your work on myCourses (details available there).
+- Submit all your work on myCourses (details available there).